Welcome

 A diverse patient population offers challenging clinical experiences spanning the spectrum of neurological diseases.
 Our multidisciplinary model of care provides collaborative, patient-centered care emphasizing teamwork, communication, and safety.
 Residents are highly engaged in efforts to improve quality of patient care through assessment of patient outcomes.

 Our categorical training program includes early exposure to neurology with three months of neurology and one month of psychiatry during the first year of internal medicine training.
 Our inpatient services focus on increasing autonomy and responsibility throughout residency to promote the development of confidence, independence, and leadership skills.
-A unique subspecialty longitudinal clinic ensures all residents have similar learning experiences.
-Residents are provided with seven months of elective time, beginning in the PGY-2 year, to explore areas of potential interest.
+In addition to the required mentored continuity clinic where residents longitudinally manage their own patients, we have built-in outpatient subspecialty experiences that provide immersive exposure to key subspecialities starting in PGY-2 year.
+Residents are provided with 5- of elective time in addition to four weeks of vacation each year, beginning in the PGY-2 year, to explore areas of potential interest.
 Additional opportunities include dedicated learning time in Neurophysiology and Pathology.

 Faculty members from every subspecialty of neurology are committed to providing exceptional clinical education and research mentorship.
 All faculty and residents have opportunities within the Cleveland Clinic to further develop teaching skills through formal curriculum that includes experiential learning.
 A research support structure ensures that every resident can contribute to advancing knowledge in the field of neurology.